 So, doing a no-enzyme search in Mascot is not a good idea unless there is a very high level of non-specific peptides.
-Semi-trypsin is almost always a better choice if the peptides came from a tryptic digest.
-Only use no enzyme if the peptides are not the products of a deliberate enzyme digest, e.g. MHC peptides or endogenous peptides.
+Semi-trypsin will be a better choice if the peptides came from a tryptic digest but there is a high level of non-specific cleavage.
+Only use no enzyme if the peptides are not the products of an enzyme digest, e.g. MHC peptides or endogenous peptides.